-Position: Prop Designer, supervising the creation and acquisition of all Properties (including furniture, set dressing, soft goods, hand props, stage weaponry, food, and ephemera) for the “20/20” play production, including the following:
+Position: Prop Master, supervising the creation and acquisition of all Properties (including furniture, set dressing, soft goods, hand props, stage weaponry, food, and ephemera) for the “20/20” play production, including the following:

 - Construction/purchasing and finding of all props within the limitations of schedule and budgets

 - Generating pre-production props lists

 - Responsibility for the strike and return of all props, whether rented or built

 - Responsibility for the maintenance and inventory of props in our storage space

 - Assist in dressing the set as needed

 The Prop Master works in close consultation with the Director, Tech, Set Designer, Costumer/Dresser, and other cast and crew.

 Skills: Effective oral and written communication skills.
 Negotiating skills.
 Knowledge of theatrical building practices in soft goods, paper, wood, metal and of traditional and new materials.
 Mechanical skills in the use of hand and power tools.
 The ability to read and understand floor plans, design sketches, construction plans and the ability to produce working drawings.
 A problem solver, creative thinker, ability to work in a team environment.

 Physical Demands: Lift and carry materials weighing between 50 – 100 pounds.
 Physical activities such as, but not limited to, lifting, bending, standing, climbing, and/or walking.
 Ability to drive (with valid driver’s license).
 Involves getting dirty or dusty and being around paint fumes.